aufau/SaberMod/README.rst

 cg_followPowerup <0|1>
   Automatically follow flag and powerup carriers.

+cg_drawSpectatorHints <0|1>
+  Draw extra hints on new spectator features.

 cg_privateDuel <0|1>
   Hide all other players and entities when duelling.
 Available only on server running JK2MV 1.2 or newer.